 Run Android on your PC

-We have implemented an easy installer to install Android-x86 to a harddisk.
-The supported filesystems are
+We have implemented a text-based easy installer to help install Android-x86 to a hard drive.
+These filesystems are supported:

 Step by Step